Best Gear For Great Lakes River Salmon

 The Shimano Stradic FX or FL Spinning Reels are one of the best reels for great lakes salmon – Click To View

-Best Reel – The Shimano Stradic is the reel that I have used for years and is one of the best-rated reels for Great Lakes salmon and steelhead.
+Best Reel—I have used the Shimano Stradic reel for years.
+It is one of the best-rated reels for Great Lakes salmon and steelhead.

 The CI4 or the beefed-up FX model reel is great for casting and for float fishing.